Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where the SEO title and meta description for posts that have a custom title and/or description would not be displayed in the posts overview.
+* Fixes a bug where the WordPress dashboard was slower for very large sites, by caching the number of unindexed posts, terms and post type archives.

 = 14.4.1 =
 Release Date: June 23rd, 2020